ZIZO932/Terraskipper/journal.md

 **Date:** Day 3
 **Time Spent:** 3 hours

-I started the 3D modeling process today.
-I began with the main body, focusing on keeping it compact but hollow so it could fit the electronics.
-The first version was too thin and wouldn’t realistically hold the servos, so I redesigned it with thicker walls.
+I began the process of my 3D modeling today.
+I started off with the body, trying to make sure that it was compact and hollow enough to accommodate the electronics.
+The first design was a bit too slim and wouldn't really hold the servos, so I added thicker walls to the design.
-Later in the session, I modified the body to allow two servos to be placed on opposite sides for the pectoral fins.
-This took longer than expected because of alignment issues.
+Later in the session, the body was changed to accommodate two servos placed on either side of the pectoral fins.
+This took longer than anticipated due to alignment constraints.
 ![Alt text](/Images/7.png)